xStarbound/xStarbound/doc/lua/world.md

 > **Available only on xStarbound v3.1+.**

 Returns whether the player with the specified UUID is currently loaded and active.
 Note that this callback will return `false` instead of throwing an error if the specified UUID is invalid.

+---

+#### `void` world.disconnectWires(`Vec21` nodePosition, `String` wireDirection, `size_t` nodeIndex)

+> **`world.disconnectWires` is available only on xClient v4.1.1+.**

+Attempts to remove all wires connected to the specified object wire node.
+Does nothing if the object or node doesn't exist, or if there are no wires to remove.
+The `wireDirection` may be either `"input"` or `"output"`; the callback does nothing if any other string is specified.

+> **Note:** This can throw a server-side exception on non-xServer servers that kicks you and everyone else off the world if you specify a node that doesn't exist.
+Be careful!

+This callback and its corollary `world.wire` / `world.addWire` are particularly useful to creators of build- or dungeon-related mods.
+The server-side equivalent of this callback is `world.removeWire` (see above).